RamyBouchareb25/flutter-clean-architecture-generator/example/README.md

 ## Contributing

-If you would like to contribute to the Flutter Clean Architecture Generator, please fork the repository and submit a pull request.
+If you would like to contribute to the Flutter Clean Architecture Generator, please fork the repository at https://github.com/RamyBouchareb25/flutter-clean-architecture-generator and submit a pull request.
 For more details, check the main README file.

 Happy coding! 🚀